nantaletracy/nantaletracy/README.md

 	The 5 GHz band has 25 non-overlapping channels of 20 MHz but can be aggregated to 40 MHz and 80 MHz

-	We noticed that before setting up a wireless network, several considerations should be made for example, the number of users, where the access point is to be deployed, whether wireless is the best option for the network medium, etc.
+	We noticed that before setting up a wireless network several considerations should be made, for example, the number of users, where the access point is to be deployed, whether wireless is the best option for the network medium, etc.

 WEEK 4
-	This was a systems week and I learned a lot. it involved an introduction to the Linux operating system.
+	This was a systems week, and I learned a lot.
+It involved an introduction to the Linux operating system.

 	We looked at the Linux shell (bash), the kernel, and system calls.